laravel/docs/horizon.md

 <a name="metrics"></a>
 ## Metrics

-Horizon includes a metrics dashboard which provides information on your job and queue wait times and throughput.
+Horizon includes a metrics dashboard which provides information regarding your job and queue wait times and throughput.
 In order to populate this dashboard, you should configure Horizon's `snapshot` Artisan command to run every five minutes via your application's [scheduler](/docs/{{version}}/scheduling):

     /**
      * Define the application's command schedule.